wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-automation-with-chef.md

 Reboot your workstation before you continue.

 Next, we will install the Knife Azure extension.
-This provides Knife with the “Azure Plugin”.
+This provides Knife with the "Azure Plugin".

 Run the following command.